Ex-officer's trial in Floyd's death shows courtroom tactics - WTMJ

 CONTRIBUTING FACTORS

-Video shows Chauvin pressing his knee on Floyd’s neck for 9 minutes, 29 seconds last May 25.
+Video shows Chauvin pinning Floyd to the ground, his knee on his neck, as Floyd yelled “I can’t breathe” before his body went limp last May 25.
 But defense attorneys are tasked with casting doubt on whether the former officer was directly responsible for the Black man’s death.
 They’ve sought to argue that other factors, such as drug use, may have killed him.

 A medical examiner concluded last year that Floyd’s heart stopped, complicated by how police restrained him and compressed his neck.
 However, narrowed arteries, high blood pressure, fentanyl intoxication and recent methamphetamine use also were listed on the death certificate as “other contributing conditions.”